-Australian Certified Organic (ACO) is Australia’s premier auditing, certifying, and licensing company of organic and biodynamic operators.
-ACO certification covers producers, processors, wholesalers, packers, retailers and restaurants.
+Australian Certified Organic certification covers producers, processors, wholesalers, packers, retailers and restaurants.

-Certification with ACO allows operators to utilise the most well known organic certification mark in Australia, the Bud logo along with the words ‘Australian Certified Organic’.
-Australian Organic Certification gives you access to more markets around the world than any other organic certification.
+Certification allows operators to utilise the most well known organic certification mark in Australia, the Bud logo.
+Certification gives you access to more markets around the world than any other organic certification body in Australia.

-ACO administers a rigorous standard for organic production prescribed in the Australian Certified Organic Standard (published by Australian Organic).
-The majority of organic products sold in Australia carry the ACO Bud logo, providing an assurance of organic integrity to consumers and traders.
+The Australian Certified Organic Standard (published by Australian Organic Ltd).
+The majority of organic products sold in Australia carry the Bud logo, providing an assurance of organic integrity to consumers and traders.

-ACO has created a labelling guide to assist clients to better understand the labelling requirements related to logo use and organic standards.
-The full labelling guide can be found here.
+Australian Organic has created a labelling guide to assist clients to better understand the labelling requirements related to logo use and organic standards.

-Primary producers go through three stages to becoming organic.
+Primary producers go through three stages to becoming organic (depending on the operation).
 In-conversion is the status given to producers when they are in the second year of converting to organic and when some start marketing their product as organic but don’t have full A grade status.
-Click here for more about the in-conversion stage.
+Click here for more about the in-conversion period.

 To comply with these new laws, the current “Australian Certified Organic” logo will only be available for use on products that meet the Federal Government’s new “Australian” standard.
 That is, a product must be 100% Australian; this means grown, produced and packed in Australia with no aspect of its composition, ingredients or processing coming from or taking place outside of Australia.

-More information about the changes can be found in the Federal Government’s communique, located here: http://www.industry.gov.au/industry/IndustrySectors/FoodManufacturingIndustry/Documents/Factsheet-DIIS-CoOL.pdf.
+More information about the changes can be found in the Federal Government’s communique here.

 Australian Organic Registered Products